petervarkoly/yast2-cranix-setup/README.md

-# OSS configuration editor
+# CRNAIX configuration editor

-The project provides an interface for configuring OSS.
+The project provides an interface for configuring CRNAIX or CEPHALIX server.